awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 **To create and manage a notification using the AWS CLI**

-1. To create a notification for an interface endpoint, use the [create\-vpc\-endpoint\-connection\-notification](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpc-endpoint-connection-notification.html) command and specify the ARN of the SNS topic, the events for which to be notified, and the ID of the endpoint; for example:
+1. To create a notification for an interface endpoint, use the [create\-vpc\-endpoint\-connection\-notification](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-vpc-endpoint-connection-notification.html) command\.
+Specify the ARN of the SNS topic, the events for which to be notified, and the ID of the endpoint, as shown in the following example\.

    ```
    aws ec2 create-vpc-endpoint-connection-notification --connection-notification-arn arn:aws:sns:us-east-2:123456789012:EndpointNotification --connection-events Accept Reject --vpc-endpoint-id vpce-123abc3420c1931d7
    ```

-1. To view your notifications, use the [describe\-vpc\-endpoint\-connection\-notifications](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-connection-notifications.html) command:
+1. To view your notifications, use the [describe\-vpc\-endpoint\-connection\-notifications](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-vpc-endpoint-connection-notifications.html) command\.

    ```
    aws ec2 describe-vpc-endpoint-connection-notifications
    ```

-1. To change the SNS topic or endpoint events for the notification, use the [modify\-vpc\-endpoint\-connection\-notification](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-vpc-endpoint-connection-notification.html) command; for example:
+1. To change the SNS topic or endpoint events for the notification, use the [modify\-vpc\-endpoint\-connection\-notification](https://docs.aws.amazon.com/cli/latest/reference/ec2/modify-vpc-endpoint-connection-notification.html) command\.

    ```
    aws ec2 modify-vpc-endpoint-connection-notification --connection-notification-id vpce-nfn-008776de7e03f5abc --connection-events Accept --connection-notification-arn arn:aws:sns:us-east-2:123456789012:mytopic
    ```

-1. To delete a notification, use the [delete\-vpc\-endpoint\-connection\-notifications](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-vpc-endpoint-connection-notifications.html) command:
+1. To delete a notification, use the [delete\-vpc\-endpoint\-connection\-notifications](https://docs.aws.amazon.com/cli/latest/reference/ec2/delete-vpc-endpoint-connection-notifications.html) command\.

    ```
    aws ec2 delete-vpc-endpoint-connection-notifications --connection-notification-ids vpce-nfn-008776de7e03f5abc